Panton–Valentine leukocidin: Clinical effects

 PVL causes leukocyte destruction and necrotizing pneumonia, an aggressive condition that can kill up to 75% of patients.

 Comparing cases of staphylococcal necrotizing pneumonia, 85% of community-acquired (CAP) cases were PVL-positive, while none of the hospital-acquired cases were.
 CAP afflicted younger and healthier patients and yet had a worse outcome (>40% mortality.)

 It has played a role in a number of outbreaks of fatal bacterial infections.

 PVL may increase the expression of staphylococcal protein A, a key pro-inflammatory factor for pneumonia.

+The leukotoxin can also be responsible for boils, abscesses, pyomyositis, and osteomyelitis.

 Epidemiology

 PVL is one of many toxins associated with S. aureus infection.
 Because it can be found in virtually all CA-MRSA strains that cause soft-tissue infections, it was long described as a key virulence factor, allowing the bacteria to target and kill specific white blood cells known as neutrophils.

 This view was challenged, however, when it was shown that removal of PVL from the two major epidemic CA-MRSA strains resulted in no loss of infectivity or destruction of neutrophils in a mouse model.
+However, it has been shown that PVL does not act in mice like it does in humans.

 Genetic analysis shows that PVL CA-MRSA has emerged several times, on different continents, rather than being the worldwide spread of a single clone.